Ned Cosgrove

-Edward "Ned" Cosgrove (born July 1819) was a Scottish professional golfer who played in the late 19th century.
+Edward Cosgrove (born July 1819) was a Scottish professional golfer who played in the late 19th century.
 Cosgrove had two strong finishes in the Open Championship, both third place, in the 1880 Open Championship and again in the 1881 Open Championship.
 Bob Ferguson was the winner of both the 1880 and 1881 Open Championships.

 Early life

 Cosgrove was born in Inveresk, Scotland, in July 1819. the son of Edward Cosgrove, a general laborer, and his wife Ann Fechnie.
 Cosgrove worked as a caddie on Musselburgh links during the summer and returned to general labor in the winter months.
 His cousin, William Cosgrove, was also a professional golfer.
 Ned also had a younger brother, Robert, who was also a very fine player.

 Golf career

 Cosgrove had two excellent results in the Open Championship.
 He had third-place finishes in both the 1880 Open Championship and the 1881 Open Championship.

 Death and legacy

 Cosgrove's date of death is unknown.
 He is best remembered for having two third-place finishes in the Open Championship.